-Pumpkins stand as an enduring symbol of fall, whether as smiling jack-o’-lanterns or stacked near cornstalks for a quiet autumn scene.
-But this vegetable boasts more than decorative good looks.
+Pumpkins stand as an enduring symbol of fall, whether as smiling jack-o’-lanterns or stacked near cornstalks for a lovely autumn scene.
+But this vegetable boasts more than good looks.
 It’s also full of nutrition, dishing up vitamin C, beta-carotene, fiber, and potassium.
 One half cup of cooked pumpkin provides a day’s supply of vitamin A.

 Plants need ample water when flowers and fruits are forming.
 It is best to use a drip system or soaker hose to directly water soil at the base of vines so as to avoid wetting foliage.
 Try to water in the early morning, so that any water that splashes onto leaves can soon dry.
 Wet foliage is more susceptible to fungus, such as powdery mildew, which can slowly kill all the leaves on a vine.
 Most vines wilt under the bright, hot afternoon sun, but if you see foliage wilting before 11:00 a.m., that’s a sign that they need water.